wdlv/CNN-Street-View-House-Numbers/readme.md

 ![demo](https://github.com/woodenleaves/CNN_Street_View_House_Numbers/raw/master/cnn_svhn.png)

 ## Note:
-prediction folder contains 17 pictures cropped by author himself from Google Street View in Manhattan, New York.
+Prediction folder contains 17 pictures cropped by author himself from Google Street View in Manhattan, New York.
 All the 17 images have been resized to 32 x 32.

 ## Environment: